 One of the initial selling features of the 108 development in 1970 was the promise by the developer that one third of the land would remain undeveloped as a greenbelt for general community use.
 In 1982, due to government regulations such as the Agriculture Land freeze, Block Bros. decided that development of the east side of Highway 97 (Phase 2) was not feasible.

 In order to settle their development obligations, Block Bros. offered to transfer the 1500 acres of greenbelt on the west side of Highway 97 to the Property Owners Association for the sum of $1.00.
 Investigation revealed that if the 108 Property Owners took title of this land they would have to pay fairly onerous property taxes.
 Accordingly, an arrangement was entered into whereby the Cariboo Regional District would hold the land, which would be tax free in their hands, and the 108 Property Owners would manage the lands.
 Basically, the CRD would be registered owners and a Greenbelt Commission of 108 residents, the CRD, and a representative of the Resort would be created to manage the property.
-The October 18, 1982 letter agreement as to the arrangement is attached hereto.
+Click here to see the October 18, 1982 letter agreement as to the arrangement.
 The understanding being that this was a “trust arrangement” where the land is held for the benefit of the 108 property owners.
 This arrangement would be protected by way of a restrictive covenant which was registered in the Land Titles Office against all greenbelt land on January 23, 1983 under number V5722.
 This covenant was registered prior to the transfer of the lands to the CRD, so that the CRD took the land subject to this restrictive covenant.
 It is of note that this covenant is registered in favour of our community hall property owned by our RCA Community Association.